Bickio/Autostrate/brief.md

 There is an opportunity here to create a piece of software designed to automate the process of writing orchestrations.

+## Stakeholders
+- The main stakeholder (direct user) of the software is the composer, arranger or band/section leader who is tasked with writing ensemble parts.
+- The secondary stakeholders of the software are the musicians who will have to play the music.
+- Other stakeholders are people who will listen to the music, or interact with the music in some way.

+## Questions to ask stakeholders
+1. Have you experienced the issue
+2. Would you use a digital tool to speed up the process
+3. What are the most important/useful features to have in such a product
+4. What should I consider when designing making the product
+5. What would you use it for and in what environment

 ## Considerations
 - The software needs to be easy to use and access
     - If it is not easy to use, the time taken learning and using the software will make it slower than the alternative